-Welcome to my review of episode number four of The Partridge Family.
+Welcome to my review of The Partridge Family Episode #4.
 This episode is entitled “See Here, Private Partridge” and originally aired on October 16, 1970.
 The show is about the government screwing up and trying to draft ten-year-old Danny.
 Danny being drafted could really mess up the family’s career since they’re just getting ready to record their first album.

 The show opens with Danny in his room contemplating the new album.
 Shirley, who looks beautiful, walks in and talks with him.
 After discussing perverted and horny little friend Punky (he wanted Shirley on the album cover in a bikini), Laurie walks in looking like a stick.
 I think she’s about 5’7” and 68 pounds.